elan-ev/tobira/docs/docs/semantics.md

 - **Video direct links**: `/!v/<videoid>` or `/!v/:<oc_id>`.
   Shows a video without *page context*.
   The home page navigation is shown.
-  Useful when the video is not included in any page yet, or if you want to generate a link from an Opencast ID.
+  Useful when the video is not included in any *content page* yet, or if you want to generate a link from an Opencast ID.
   Examples:
     - `/!v/L5CUekz9uQ0`
     - `/!v/:25e82f02-db10-4ba6-937f-3252353cfbe8`